survivejs/maintenance-book/manuscript/code-quality/02-code-formatting.md

 ## Configuring IDEs and Editors with EditorConfig

 [EditorConfig](http://editorconfig.org/) allows you to define indentation style and other whitespace settings for any file type.
-This way your editor can automatically choose the correct settings, which is especially handy when developers use platforms with different line endings, e.g., Mac and Windows.
+This way your editor can automatically choose the correct settings.
+This is handy when developers use platforms with different line endings, e.g., Mac and Windows.

 Here is a typical config (*.editorconfig*) with separate rules for Markdown, JSON and YAML files: